|

 - “Alesha Nikolaev was one of Ustvolskaya's most gifted students” [04:20]

-None of her students – neither Tishchenko, nor Banevich or Nikolayev – did Ustvolskaya ever single out for special praise and she certainly did not consider any of them as “the most gifted”.
+None of her students – neither Tishchenko, nor Banevich, nor Nikolayev – did Ustvolskaya ever single out for special praise and she certainly did not consider any of them as “the most gifted”.
 According to Ustvolskaya, she taught «only to subsist on it».
 In conversations with me she referred to all her students as “raw material for crafting”, and believed that “they were educated at the Conservatory”.

 - “During the late 1980s, Ustvolskaya suddenly changed her preference from St. Petersburg-born pianist Oleg Malov to Reinbert de Leeuw of Amsterdam.
-Ustvolskaya praised Malov on different occasions and recommended his participation in performances of her works, of which we have some evidence.”
+Ustvolskaya praised Malov on different occasions and recommended his participation in performances of her works, for some of which we have some evidence.”
 [08:00]

 Ustvolskaya did not praise Malov, but rather thanked him many times for the performance of her music.
 And she did not «suddenly change her preference» for Reinbert, but rather suddenly heard that this musician, without asking a single question of the author, played her music as she heard it, unlike Malov, whom Galina Ivanovna had to teach to play her music.
 It was de Leeuw she REALLY praised.